10+ ways to experience Halifax this winter and spring

 Looking for ways to experience Halifax in the before the summer rolls around?
-From family favourites to evening outings, we’ve pulled together a list of top recommended indoor and outdoor ideas and adventures to get you out exploring Halifax in the winter and springtime.
+From family favorites to evening outings, we’ve pulled together a list of top recommended indoor and outdoor ideas and adventures to get you out exploring Halifax in the winter and springtime.

 Spend the day on the Halifax Waterfront

 The Halifax Waterfront is a bustling hotspot of the city.
-Visitors and locals alike flock here during all months of the year to enjoy a leisurely walk along nearly 4 kilometres of boardwalk, browse the shops, indulge in a sweet treat at Sugah!, and dine at a variety of restaurants.
-From the Halifax Seaport Farmer’s Market to Historic Properties and all points in between, you can easily spend an entire day exploring the Halifax Waterfront.
+Visitors and locals alike flock here during all months of the year to enjoy a leisurely walk along nearly 2.5 miles of boardwalk, browse the shops, indulge in a sweet treat at Sugah!, and dine at a variety of restaurants.
+From the Halifax Seaport Farmer's Market to Historic Properties and all points in between, you can easily spend an entire day exploring the Halifax Waterfront.

 Breakfast at the Halifax Seaport Farmers' Market

-The Halifax Seaport Farmers’ Market is the longest continuously operating farmers’ market in North America.
-Each weekend, you’ll find a huge variety of vendors offering up everything from Nova Scotia-produced wines to authentic African cuisine, hand-crafted jewellery, fresh seafood, soaps, hot sauce, and everything in between.
+The Halifax Seaport Farmers' Market is the longest continuously operating farmers' market in North America.
+Each weekend, you'll find a huge variety of vendors offering up everything from Nova Scotia-produced wines to authentic African cuisine, hand-crafted jewelry, fresh seafood, soaps, hot sauce, and everything in between.
 Warm up with a steaming cup of coffee accompanied by a hearty breakfast, a decadent pastry or fresh fruit from one of the many local vendors.

-The waterfront and harbour are keepers of many stories, accessible year-round.
+The waterfront and harbor are keepers of many stories, accessible year-round.
 Perhaps some of the most dynamic and diverse are told at the Canadian Museum of Immigration at Pier 21 and the Maritime Museum of the Atlantic.
 Gain an understanding and appreciation for how Pier 21 was a gateway to Canada for nearly a million immigrants and how it has helped shaped the country as we know it today.
 Interactive exhibits show what the journey was like for these immigrants.
-Exploring archival photos and other personal treasures or experiencing the tight quarters of a replica ship’s cabin will give you just a small glimpse into the difficult passage taken by so many.
+Exploring archival photos and other personal treasures or experiencing the tight quarters of a replica ship's cabin will give you just a small glimpse into the difficult passage taken by so many.

 Then there's the Maritime Museum of the Atlantic, Canada's oldest and largest maritime museum.
 There you'll find thousands of artifacts, including those relating to the Titanic disaster and the Halifax Explosion, the largest man-made explosion prior to the atomic bomb.